 Although today’s modern quiet portable generators are much less intimidating than older equipment, their operation isn’t always as straightforward as it could be.
 For users who choose this portable inverter generator from Generac, that’s not the case.

 Push-button starting means generating power couldn’t be easier, and a multifunction LCD screen shares information on the generator’s fuel level, watts output, and—particularly useful—the run time remaining before refueling.
 This generator includes two standard household main outlets, an RV connection, and two USB ports.

-At 109 pounds it’s no lightweight, but at 3000 watts running power, it’s a small price to pay for the performance and versatility it offers.
+At 109 pounds it’s not lightweight, but at 3,000 watts running power, it’s a small price to pay for the performance and versatility it offers.
 Generac doesn’t publish decibel levels for its portable generators, but it does promise to run 40 percent more quietly than its Honda competitors.